Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 **Requirements:**
 * SMB signing must be disabled or not enforced on the target machine.
 * Target machine should be admin, domain admin or service accounts for maximum effect.
+* Responder config files /etc/responsder/Responder.conf must have smb and https turned off, so that captured hashes are not stored but are instead 'relayed'.

+[insert picture here]